-affected with or marked by frenzy or mania uncontrolled by reason
+affected with or marked by mania uncontrolled by reason

 In her attic bedroom Margaret Murry, wrapped in an old patchwork quilt, sat on the foot of her bed and watched the trees tossing in the